-The subject site is a one acre lot located on Vernons Lane, which is an approximately 10 ft. wide aggregate drive traversing through separately owned private property.
-Similar access arrangements can be found in this area where changes to R-1A occurred, including adjacent Lemoine Lane, Crooked R Lane, and Agnes Lane (Robert Street has a similar development pattern but retained its R-1A(M) zoning).
+The subject site consists of three continuous tracts located on Crooked R Lane, which is an approximately 10 ft. to 14 ft. wide aggregate drive held in private ownership.
+Similar access arrangements can be found in this area where changes to R-1A occurred, including Lemoine Lane, Vernons Lane, and Agnes Lane (adjacent Robert Street has a similar development pattern but retained its R-1A(M) zoning).
 This development pattern has remained unchanged since 2008 and the R-1A zoning is not appropriate for an area where most of the existing lots and/or development lack public street frontage.
 The permitting of manufactured homes in the O-L district conflicts with one of the primary goals of the 2008 study, but it would be a more reasonable zoning district for an area which has retained its "rural nature" and is not conducive to the type of development expected in the R-1A district.
 The request meets the second guideline.